programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 First, Wordfish gives information about how documents (in this case, individual comments) are best differentiated from each other by scaling them along a single dimension.
 In essence, the model collects comments that are ‘similar to’ each other on each end of the dimension, based on the kinds and frequencies of words used in those comments.
 Comments on far opposite ends of this scale in particular types of discursive contexts may be characterized by the inclusion of different sets of unique words, indicating focus on different kinds of concepts.

 Secondly, Wordfish identifies which specific, unique kinds of words the model used in order to perform this document scaling, and arrays them along a similar dimension.
-The placement of words along this scale is more inherently informative that the scaling of documents, because we can see which words are driving the 'formation' of this scale by seeing which words appear on each end of it.
-The wordfish model lends itself to two different kinds of visualizations, one which depicts the scaling of documents, and the other the scaling of words.
+The placement of words along this scale is more inherently informative that the scaling of documents, because you can see which words are driving the 'formation' of this scale by seeing which words appear on each end of it.

+The Wordfish model lends itself to two different kinds of visualizations, one which depicts the scaling of documents, and the other the scaling of words.
 This lesson provides code for both visualizations toward the conclusion.

 The scaling of documents is less inherently meaningful without additional information about those documents.
 However, including metadata about the source of documents (in this case, the partisanship of the video contributing the comment) can be very helpful for determining if the greatest differences in types of documents exists within a given data source, or between data sources.
 For example, if a corpus of comments from several videos is analyzed, it can be useful to see if comments from some videos are clustered together, and apart from comments on other videos.

-### Interpreting Latent Meaning
+### Analyzing Latent Meaning
 Although Wordfish was initially developed by political scientists for researching political ideology, there is nothing inherently political about the dimension revealed by Wordfish.
 Wordfish can be used to extract "latent" dimensionality (based on broad differences in words used) existing within any corpus.
 The substantive interpretation of this latent dimension depends entirely on broad trends in the typical contents of the documents comprising your research corpus.

 For example: in a corpus where you already know that your documents are about cats and/or dogs (but not specifically which documents are about which animal), a Wordfish model would describe which documents are likely about cats, which are likely about dogs, and how ‘cat-typical’ or ‘dog-typical’ each document is.
 Very ‘catty’ or ‘doggy’ documents would be placed at the far opposite ends of this predicted dimension.
 Documents that are in the intermediate zone (because they are partially about cats and partially about dogs, or because they are not about either cats or dogs) would appear towards the center of the predicted dimension.